 Gum disease develops when bacteria from plaque on teeth builds up and eats away at healthy gum tissue.
 Mild periodontal disease can often be treated with dental deep cleanings where your hygienist will remove the bacteria from under your gum line.

-Signs of Periodontal Disease
+Signs of Gum Disease

-- Bleeding gums after brushing or flossing
+- Bleeding gums after brushing or flossing.

-- Swollen or tender gums
+- Swollen or tender gums.

-- Loose teeth
+- Loose teeth.

-- Bad breath
+- Bad breath.

-- Receding gum line
+- Receding gum line.

-How Does Treatment For Gum Disease Work?
+How Does Periodontal Treatment Work?

 There are many different ways we can help you get your periodontal disease under control.
 A popular method we use in the office involves a DNA pathogen test to determine what specific bacteria are in your mouth.
-By doing this, we can help ensure that your treatment for gum disease is customized to your individual needs.
+By doing this, we can help ensure that your periodontal treatment is customized to your individual needs.
 This test is very simple and pain-free and only takes minutes to complete.